Bronsa/CinC/README.md

 >... textual representation of the class is printed

 user=> (eval '(+ 1 2) :trace true :check true)
->... textual representation of the class is printed and additional verification is done by ASMStart typing in the blue box...
+>... textual representation of the class is printed and additional verification is done by ASM

 For some reason, "lein test" doesn't seem to work currently.
 Until I figure that out, do: